Codecademy/docs/content/pandas/concepts/dataframe/terms/loc/loc.md

 Inside the square brackets are specified indices for `rows` and, optionally, specified indices for `columns`.

-The indicies to access can be specified in several ways:
+The indices to access can be specified in several ways:

 - A single label. **Note:** an integer is treated as a label, not a row or column position.
 - An array of labels.